mulesoft-assets/template-healthcare-ehr2crm-sync-process-api/README.md

 When creating your application in Runtime Manager, click an application and click **Manage Application > Properties** to set the environment variables described in the Properties to Configure section.

 ## Deploy in CloudHub
-In Studio, right click your project name in Package Explorer and select Anypoint Platform > Deploy on CloudHub.
+In Studio, right click your project name in Package Explorer and select **Anypoint Platform > Deploy on CloudHub**.

 ## Properties to Configure
 To use this template, configure properties in a properties file or in Runtime Manager as environment variables.